 Land Acquisition and Preparation

 The first major expense associated with building a campsite will be the acquisition of real estate.
 The land acquisition should probably be considered only upon successfully running a feasibility study with a qualified engineering firm.
 The cost of land will need to be balanced with the number of campsites, natural amenities, and annual occupancy.
 Working with a commercial real estate broker and a civil engineer at the beginning stages will help you understand if your project is viable.
-Each campsite cost can range anywhere from $15,000 to $50,000 or more depending on the campground amenities.
+Each campsite cost can range anywhere from $15,000 to $50,000 or more depending on the campground amenities and location.

 Infrastructure and Facilities